cosmos/cosmos-sdk/docs/building-modules/module-interfaces.md

   + The `codec` is used to nmarshal the response and the `CLIContext` is used to print the output back to the user.
 - **Flags.** Add any [flags](#flags) to the command.

-#### GetQueryCmd

 Finally, the module also needs a `GetQueryCmd`, which aggregates all of the query commands of the module.
 Application developers wishing to include the module's queries will call this function to add them as subcommands in their CLI.
-Its structure is identical to the [`GetTxCmd`](#gettxcmd) command.
+Its structure is identical to the `GetTxCmd` command shown above.

 ### Flags